michaelomi/Workforce-Insights/README.md

-# 📋 Workforce Insights Dashboard
+# 📋 Workforce Insights
-The **Workforce Insights Dashboard** is a comprehensive project that analyzes employee demographics, performance metrics, attrition trends, and diversity data.
+This is a comprehensive project that analyzes employee demographics, performance metrics, attrition trends, and diversity data.
 It provides actionable insights to support HR decision-making and workforce strategy optimization.

 ## 📊 Highlights of the Analysis